 These systems also allow employees to check in during the times that work best for them, instead of battling constant interruptions.
 A study from Florida State University found that productivity reaches a peak during uninterrupted 90-minute periods.
 So the fewer distractions, the better!

-Free Employees to Focus
+Free Employees to Focus on Marketing Productivity

 While multitasking sounds like a good idea in theory, it’s not nearly as effective as applying laser focus to one task at a time.
 To understand why, consider this lion-taming anecdote by productivity expert James Clear: